castorini/onboarding/docs/cc-guide.md

 There are two ways to create a virtual environment on Compute Canada: Virtualenv and Anaconda.
 These tools allow users to create virtual environments within which you can easily install Python packages.
-Compute Canada asks users not to install Anaconda on their clusters for various reasons, but there are very few cases where only conda installs work.
+Compute Canada asks users not to install Anaconda on their clusters for various reasons, but there are cases where only conda installs work.
 Hence, use Anaconda if Virtualenv doesn't work.

 * Virtualenv:
   ```